 - 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type ZP are not used for the part marking. - 3.
+Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
 Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please specify when placing orders.
+For shipments with OTP feature enabled, please specify when placing orders. - 5. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 6.
+For DTR, QPI supporting, please refer to W25Q16JW DTR datasheet.